I’ve heard about something that I think is insurance fraud. Who do I report that to?

 Auto insurance provides coverage on an actual cash value (ACV) basis, which means that the company owes the ACV at the time of the loss.
 The Oklahoma Insurance Department has no authority to determine the appropriate ACV of a vehicle.
 According to state law, such cost may be determined by: the cost of a comparable motor vehicle in the local market area when a comparable motor vehicle is available in the local market area, one or two or more quotations obtained by an insurer from two or more qualified dealers located within the local market area when a comparable motor vehicle is not available in the local market area, or the cost of a comparable motor vehicle as quoted in the latest edition of the National Automobile Dealers Association Official Used Car Guide or monthly edition of any other nationally recognized published guidebook.

 - Following an accident in which the other party was at fault, will the insurance company provide me with a replacement vehicle?

 The insurance company for the at fault party should provide you with a replacement vehicle while your car is in the shop being repaired.
 If your car is a total loss, the company will generally provide the replacement vehicle until a settlement offer has been made on your car.
 On the other hand, if the accident was your fault and you will be filing a claim under your auto policy, a replacement car will not be provided unless you purchased rental reimbursement coverage.

 - Can I have a prior conviction and still be licensed as a bondsman?

 Oklahoma Statutes Title 59 1305 sets out the requirements for becoming licensed as a bondsman in the State of Oklahoma.
-An applicant must affirmatively show that they have not been previously convicted of, or plead guilty or nolo contendere to, any felony crime that substantially relates to the occupation of a bail bondsman and poses a reasonable threat to public safety.
+An applicant must affirmatively show that they have not been previously convicted of, or pled guilty or nolo contendere to, any felony crime that substantially relates to the occupation of a bail bondsman and poses a reasonable threat to public safety.